dotnet/AspNetCore.Docs/aspnetcore/signalr/signalr-core-hubs.md

 ---
-title: Use Hubs in SignalR for ASP.NET Core
+title: Use Hubs in ASP.NET Core SignalR
 author: rachelappel
-description: Learn how to use hubs in SignalR Core.
+description: Learn how to use hubs in ASP.NET Core SignalR.
 manager: wpickett
 ms.author: rachelap
 ms.custom: mvc